1. Name and Address of the controller

 The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Lombego Systems GmbH, he or she may at any time contact any employee of the controller.
-The employee of the Lombego Systems GmbH will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Converia GmbH, he or she may at any time contact any employee of the controller.
+The employee of the Converia GmbH will arrange the restriction of the processing.

 i) Right to withdraw data protection consent